-He sat down and started writing, he knew, people, he saw, people
+He sat down and started writing, he knew, people, he saw,

 He wrote people like John Kennedy played a crowd, intuitively, passionately